dgmora/berlin_anmeldung_scrapper/README.md

 ## Contributing

-Pull requests (issues are disabled) are welcome on GitHub at https://github.com/dgmora/berlin_anmeldung_scrapper.
+Issues and pull requests are welcome on GitHub at https://github.com/dgmora/berlin_anmeldung_scrapper.

 ## License